-Seeking Mo Info: Franklin D. Roosevelt Era Unidentified Crash Retrieval, Alleged UFO
+Seeking Mo Info: Franklin D. Roosevelt Era Unidentified Crash Retrieval, an Alleged UFO

 The closest military base to the alleged SEMO retrieval event was the Missouri Institute of Aeronautics at Sikeston, Missouri.

 Parks Air College served as Administrators of the Missouri Institute of Aeronautics.

 Former Sikestonian is Cape Sheriff

 Of special interest to Sikeston people was the election of Ruben Schade of Jackson to the office of Cape Girardeau County.